Philadelphia Bankruptcy Lawyers

 - Your current living expenses

 Before the bankruptcy court will agree to discharge your debts, you must complete another federal requirement known as “debtor education.”
 Similar to credit counseling, debtor education must be provided by a government-approved agency.
-The purpose of debtor education is to help you develop effective budgeting, financial planning, and money management skills, so that you will not need to declare bankruptcy again in the future.
+The purpose of debtor education is to help you develop effective budgeting, financial planning, and money management skills so that you will not need to declare bankruptcy again in the future.

-Why Having an Attorney is Important
+Why Having an Experienced Bankruptcy Lawyer is Important

 Budgeting is usually a major concern for people who are thinking about filing for bankruptcy.
 For this reason, some people may decide to avoid hiring an attorney and take a do-it-yourself approach.
 This is known as “pro se” representation.